 Project Definition Phase

 Once the project becomes “real,” the Project Definition Phase further defines the project budget, scope, and schedule, which are typically set by the approval of the Facility Program.
-CPC assists, manages and coordinates UT Austin stakeholders’ efforts through The University of Texas System Capital Improvement Program (CIP) approval process.
+Campus Construction assists, manages and coordinates UT Austin stakeholders’ efforts through The University of Texas System Capital Improvement Program (CIP) approval process.
 This is typically accomplished prior to proceeding with the Design Phase of the project and marks the Board of Regents’ first project approval.
 In general, this phase includes:

 - Procuring a design professional and contractors.